 This level of burnout poses a risk to companies’ bottom lines, and burnout could continue to rise as the pandemic lingers.

-Burnout is on the rise amidst the COVID-19 pandemic
+Burnout is on the rise amid the COVID-19 pandemic

 What are the leading causes of employee burnout?